barvian/thesis/paper.md

 {% include f.html f=7 %}
 {% include f.html f=8 %}

 Surprisingly, these were the only wireframes I ever created for this application.
 It's possible I was close-minded to other layouts or approaches considering I'd mentally solidified my feature set above, but I'd like to think I had a clear enough direction at this point to move on from the wireframing stage altogether.
 In any case, these wireframes served me well for the remainder of the design stage, and it's interesting to note how much the final design resembled these initial sketches.
-For that reason, the layout choices visible here will be explained in the section below.
+For that reason, the layout choices visible here will be explained in detail in the section below.

 #### Final layout

 Traditionally, a designer at this point would likely create a few high-fidelity mockups (and sometimes interactive prototypes) to send to a developer to code into a working application.
-As I would be doing the development work myself, however, I skipped this step and designed most of the screens as I coded the application, only designing specific visual assets I needed as I went along.
+As I would be doing the development work myself, however, I skipped this step and designed most of the screens as I coded the application, only using a graphic editing program ([Sketch](http://bohemiancoding.com/sketch/)) to create specific visual assets I needed as I went along.
+This is the layout I ultimately arrived at:

 <div class="o-layout o-wrapper__wider">
 	<div class="o-layout__item o-1/3">